 Environmental Protection Agency (EPA).

-This regulation establishes tolerances for residues of etoxazole in or on multiple commodities which are identified and discussed later in this document.
-In addition, it removes certain previously established tolerances that are superseded by this final rule.
-Interregional Research Project Number 4 (IR-4) requested these tolerances under the Federal Food, Drug, and Cosmetic Act (FFDCA).
+This regulation establishes tolerances for residues of etoxazole in or on beet, sugar, roots and beet, sugar, leaves.
+The Interregional Research Project Number 4 (IR-4) requested this tolerance under the Federal Food, Drug, and Cosmetic Act (FFDCA).

 Start Further Info